CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 - **`horizonResponse`**:

   - **Purpose**: Conveys responses from the Stellar Horizon server.
-  - **Usage**: It relays data from fetched accounts, transaction submission outcomes, and all other responses from Horizon.
+  - **Usage**: It relays data from fetched accounts and all other responses from Horizon.

 - **`submitResponse`**:
   - **Purpose**: Reports the outcome of transactions submitted to the Stellar network.